Skip to content

 • Fresh or whipped cream

-Mocha flavored Karinto (かりんとう) – Mocharintou!
+Mocha Flavored Karinto (かりんとう) – Mocharintou!

 Karintou is a traditional Japanese sweet treat.
 It is so popular that there are Japanese artisan Karinto makers with a history of generations who have dedicated themselves to mastering making Karinto.
 It can be stored for a long time if kept in an air-tight condition so you can make a big batch and save it for later or give it to a friend as a handmade edible gift!
 In this recipe, we create a special Karinto – Mocharintou; it has all the goodness of Karinrtou made even better with the addition of Mocha (Coffee & Chocolate).